The 10 Best

 Hoa Tuc

-Its name means ‘poppy’ in Vietnamese; an apt name for a restaurant housed in an old opium factory!
-Great high-end cuisine in a nice casual setting.
+Its name means ‘poppy’ in Vietnamese; an apt name for a restaurant housed in an old opium factory.
+Hoa Tuc is known for its high-end cuisine in a casual setting.
 Its prime location in frenetic Saigon features a tucked-away courtyard surrounded by greenery.
-Sit inside for air-conditioned comfort or outside for an almost European vibe with big fans and lots of chitter-chatter from the four restaurants in the same courtyard.
-My favorite dish is the green mango salad with crispy soft-shelled crab & crushed cashews.
-(Take me back…)
+Sit inside for air-conditioned comfort or outside for a European vibe, with big fans and lots of chitter-chatter from the other four restaurants sharing the courtyard.
+My favourite dish is the green mango salad with crispy soft-shelled crab and crushed cashews.

 Banh Xeo 46A

-Time for some street eats—look no further than Banh Xeo 46A, a small District 3 eatery that has maintained its charm for decades.
-Sitting on plastic stools and rubbing shoulders with smiling locals is all part of the fun here.
-You’ll understand why the smiles are so big when a banh xeo, or savoury pancake, is served to you.
-Pork, shrimp, sprouts, and spring onions, inside a lightly crisped turmeric rice flower crepe.
+For delicious street eats, look no further than Banh Xeo 46A, a small District 3 eatery that has maintained its charm for decades.
+Sitting on plastic stools and rubbing shoulders with smiling locals is all part of the fun here, and you’ll quickly understand why this is a favourite when a banh xeo, or savoury pancake, is served to you.

 Maison Marou

 Marou is bringing chocolate to the forefront in Vietnam.
 Marou is the first large-scale producer of single-origin dark chocolate from the Mekong Delta.
-Their focus on fresh ingredients, rich flavours, and chic design has gained them international acclaim, and their products can now be found in 25 countries, including Canada and the US.
-Maison Marou is their dessert café in the centre of District 1.
-Even though it may be scorching hot outside, the fresh mint hot chocolate will blow you away.
+Their focus on fresh ingredients, rich flavours, and chic design has gained them international acclaim, and their products can now be found in 25 countries, including Canada and the United States, Maison Marou is their dessert café in the centre of District 1.
+While it may be scorching hot outside, the fresh mint hot chocolate will still blow you away.

 Bars, Brews, and Brunch